 Single Track Flexibility for Ease of Operation

-All four classrooms within the Pre-K wing feature four-paneled NanaWall HSW60 single track sliding glass wall systems.
-Standing at roughly 9 feet tall, these top-hung individual panel sliding glass wall systems feature an ADA compliant floor track, completely eliminating barriers and offering an unobstructed transition between the classrooms into the central learning hub.
+All four classrooms within the Pre-K wing feature four-paneled NanaWall HSW60 single track stacking glass door systems.
+Standing at roughly 9 feet tall, these top-hung individual panel stacking glass wall systems feature an ADA compliant floor track, completely eliminating barriers and offering an unobstructed transition between the classrooms into the central learning hub.
 The HSW60 panels glide around corners with ease due to an intelligently guided head track and the specially designed rounded corner panel profile receives the perpendicular panel offering a tight seal.
 Despite their relatively large size, teachers effortlessly move the individual panels into compact stacks adjacent to the opening.
 Such compact stacking takes up a smaller footprint for maximum use of the classroom square footage.
 “For Pre-K, the individual panels are an advantage as they are easy to operate and they stack parallel to the opening and out of the way,” says project architect Michael Strain.
 “These provide smooth transitions into and out of the communal space.”

-The Sliding Glass Wall Solution
+The Stacking Glass Door Solution

 The single track flexibility of NanaWall systems’ HSW60 has the ability to solve virtually any design challenge.
 The system is a completely top supported design where the number of panels is only limited by the supporting structure of your design.
 NanaWall HSW60 also features an enhanced horizontal roller and guide track design that allows each individual panel to move around corners, posts, and other design demands.
-In interior applications where sound control is essential, HSW60 is an acoustic sliding glass wall tested and rated up to STC 43.
+In interior applications where sound control is essential, HSW60 is an acoustic stacking glass door tested and rated up to STC 43.
 For increased flexibility, swing doors can be integrated into any configuration though not required in this project’s design.

 “Flexibility is key in 21st Century school design,” says Strain.
 “With NanaWall, not only do we have high acoustical performance systems, but the flexibility to change the space on the fly.”